Compare Tick Travel Insurance policies and find the cover that's right for you

 How are pre-existing medical conditions treated by Tick?

-Tick Travel Insurance assesses each pre-existing medical condition on an individual basis.
+Tick Travel Insurance generally assesses pre-existing medical conditions on an individual basis.
 You can complete an online questionnaire or phone the insurer directly to find out whether or not they will cover your condition.